Edwardd02/TransformerProject/README.md

 #### 3. Testing the model
 For the testing part, you must change `noise_mask` to `noise_mask_v2`.

-The testing part has already been explained.
+The testing part has already been explained, you should change the model path(`load_model`) to your trained model.

 ```html
 mask = noise_mask_v2(X, self.masking_ratio, self.mean_mask_length, self.mode, self.distribution,self.exclude_feats)  # (seq_length, feat_dim) boolean array